As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Checking the Coolant Level

-This is especially important in the summer when the engine will get even hotter than normal.
-During the winter, you need coolant to run your heater, and during the summer you need it for maximum engine cooling.
+Keeping your engine coolant topped up is especially important in the summer when the engine will get even hotter than normal.
+During the winter, you need coolant to run your heater, and on your summer road trip you need it for maximum engine cooling.

 Run your car until it’s warmed up thoroughly, and then check the coolant level.
 Top it up as needed.
 If your coolant is old, you might want to drain and replace it.
 Be careful though, as changing coolant can be a messy job!

 Before draining the coolant, make sure to find out the coolant capacity of your vehicle and buy the right amount to put back in.
-Some people buy antifreeze and mix with water, but it’s actually a lot safer to buy the pre-mixed stuff – as you know it’s 100% correct.
+Some people buy antifreeze and mix with water, but it’s actually a lot safer to buy the pre-mixed stuff like this Peak 50/50 mix – as you know it’s 100% correct.

 Check the Power Steering Fluid